varmoh/Service-Module/README.md

 Service Module focuses on the part of creation of any service where Bürokratt users can define service endpoints (i.e API or X-Road) whereas Training Module focuses on Rasa's side.

 # Scope
-This repo will primarily contain
+This repo will primarily contain:

-Architectural and other documentation;
+1. Architectural and other documentation;
-Docker Compose file to set up and run Bürokratt's Service Module as a fully functional service;
+2. Docker Compose file to set up and run Bürokratt's Service Module as a fully functional service;
-Tests specific to Bürokratt's Service Module.
+3. Tests specific to Bürokratt's Service Module.